1. Could you introduce yourself to our readers?

 4. What motivates you to continue competing?

-7. What advice would you give people who wanted to get started in your sport?
+7. What advice would you give people who want to get started in your sport?

-8. What is the best advice you have ever been given?
+8. What is the best advice you have ever received?